One From Kaleidescope

 Repeat for sheer bravado, wait for the audience to go bezerk, then transition to the next move (in this case, an angel or something like that–roll up through the core, hook a leg, let go with the opposite hand).

 A few days ago, I didn’t know for certain that I could even do this–I have a ridiculous center oversplit, but wasn’t sure I’d regained the strength to pull the rest of it off.
 Needless to say, it felt really freaking good.
 Blew the doors off that number, too 😀

 I’ve seen video of this, though I don’t have my own copy yet.
 Part of me still doesn’t quite believe I actually made that happen o.O

 Oh, and it scared the living daylights out of my mother-in-law (but she loved it once she realized I wasn’t actually ripping my legs off).

-Posted on 2017/11/05, in aerials, balllet, cube, partnering, performances and tagged aerial cube, aerial partnering, mad skilkz, press center oversplit below the bar.
+Posted on 2017/11/05, in aerials, balllet, partnering, performances and tagged aerial cube, aerial partnering, mad skilkz, press center oversplit below the bar.
 Bookmark the permalink.
 2 Comments.

 That looks (and sounds!) amazing!
 I have to say my legs get about as far from the center split as yours… but only in the other direction, i.e. undersplit. 😉 Is undersplit a thing?
 I think I’m gonna make it a thing just to avoid admitting that I can’t do the splits yet. 😀 You are an inspiration!